misscs/intp/content/projects/gothamsass.md

 ---
 name: GothamSass
-description: NYC Sass Meetup
+description: A gathering of front-enders with style
-date: June 2012 - present
+timeline: June 2012 - present
 location: NY, New York
-type: organizing
+type: organizing, community
 background: bg-hot-pink
-photos: /images/projects/content-panel-foto.jpg
+photos:
 ---

+New York City's monthly gathering for people that care about the front-end.
+Now organized and led by Aisha Greene.